cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-This is the maximum size of a transaction allowed to be transmitted over the network.
+This is the maximum size of a transaction allowed to be accepted into the mempool.

 ### mempool.experimental_max_gossip_connections_to_persistent_peers
 > EXPERIMENTAL parameter!